On the Parameterized Complexity of Learning First-Order Logic: Fixed-parameter Tractable Learning

 We use \cref{lem:setX} to compute a set \(X\).
-By \cref{lem:existenceOfDiscriminating} we know that there exists a tuple in the neighbourhood of \(X\) that discriminates all but \(m\big(\epsilon^*+\frac{(i+1)\epsilon}{s}\big)\) examples.
+By \cref{lem:existenceOfDiscriminating}, we know that there exists a tuple in the neighbourhood of \(X\) that discriminates all but \(m\big(\epsilon^*+\frac{(i+1)\epsilon}{s}\big)\) examples.
 This step is crucial as only in the neighbourhood of \(X\), parameters will have a high impact and we thus limit our search for parameters to this area.
 Over all \(s\) steps, this additional error sums up to \(\epsilon\).
-Now, we non-deterministically guess a subset \(Y\subseteq X\) of size at most \(\ell\).
-Unrolling this non-deterministic guess adds a factor that only depends on the parameters of the problem and can thus be performed by an fpt algorithm.
+Now, we non-deterministically guess a subset \(Y\subseteq X\) of size at most \(\ell^*\).
+Unrolling this non-deterministic guess adds a factor that depends only on the parameters of the problem and can thus be performed by an fpt algorithm.
 Next, we apply \cref{lem:vitali} and obtain \(Z\).
 By saving Splitter's answers in the splitter game to the picks \(z_j\in Z\) in the parameters \(w_j\), we obtain the vector \(\hat w^i\).
-With this vector \(\hat w^i\), we can now apply \cref{lem:projection} and compute the next graph \(G^{i+1}\) and the next set of examples \(\Lambda^{i+1}\) to proceed to Step \(i+1\).
+With this vector \(\hat w^i\), we can now apply \cref{lem:projection} and compute the next graph \(G^{i+1}\) and the next training sequence \(\Lambda^{i+1}\) to proceed to Step \(i+1\).

 In Step \(s\), we know that the tuple \(\hat w^{s}\) discriminates all but \(m(\epsilon^*+\epsilon)\) examples from \(\Lambda^s\) in \(G^s\).
-By concatenating all \(\hat w^{i}\), we obtain a tuple \(\bar w\) of length \(L= \ell\cdot s\) that discriminates all but \(m(\epsilon^*+\epsilon)\) examples in the original graph \(G\).
-We finish the computation by testing all possible formulas of quantifier rank \(Q\) with \(k+L\) free variables and are guaranteed to find at least one \(\phi\) with \(\err_{(\Lambda^+\!,\,\Lambda^-)}(\phi,\bar w) \leq \epsilon^*+\epsilon\).
+By concatenating all \(\hat w^{i}\), we obtain a tuple \(\bar w\) of length \(\ell = \ell^* \cdot s\) that discriminates all but \(m(\epsilon^*+\epsilon)\) examples in the original graph \(G\).
+We finish the computation by testing all possible formulas of quantifier rank \(q\) with \(k+\ell\) free variables and are guaranteed to find at least one \(\phi\) with \(\err_{\Lambda}(\phi,\bar w) \leq \epsilon^*+\epsilon\).

-Overall, the problem \FOalearn{} is in \FPT{} since there is an fpt algorithm for model checking first-order formulas on nowhere dense graphs and the bound on the number of such formulas we need to check only depends on \(k,L,\text{ and }Q\).
+Overall, the problem \RFOERM{L,Q} is in \FPT{} since there is an fpt algorithm for model checking first-order formulas on nowhere dense graphs and the bound on the number of such formulas we need to check depends only on \(k,\ell,\text{ and }q\).
 All intermediate steps can also be performed by fpt algorithms. \end{proof}